Skip to content

 Last updated:

 The analytical safeguard against this failure mode is the background subtraction discipline: the systematic comparison of the fire debris chromatogram against a chromatogram from unburned substrate of the same type, collected from the same room or the same building.
 This is not an optional enhancement to the analysis.
 It is the method.
-Without it, the analyst is making a pattern-recognition judgment without knowing what the background pattern looks like, which is like trying to identify a face in a crowd photograph without knowing which faces were already in the scene before the subject arrived.
+Without it, the analyst is making a pattern-recognition judgment without a baseline, evaluating features against an unknown background.
+The ASTM E1618 classification framework these comparisons rely on is described in full in fire debris GC-MS and ASTM E1618 pattern recognition.

 Pyrolysis is the thermal decomposition of organic material in the absence of sufficient oxygen for complete combustion.
 In a structural fire, the pyrolysis zone exists between the oxygen-rich flame front and the cooler, unburned substrate behind it.
 This zone produces the volatile organic compounds that feed the flame; it also produces the residues that remain in the debris after the fire is suppressed and cooled.